-How much does an Automist home fire sprinkler system cost?
+How much does Automist home fire sprinkler cost?

 It is difficult to accurately quote for a residential sprinkler system.
 The only reliable way is to send layout drawings to your chosen installer and they can produce an accurate estimate.
 Verification may even require a site visit.